Just looking for the quick facts?

 How does Metro by T-Mobile protect the privacy of customers using its mobile Broadband Internet Access Services?

-Customers with questions or concerns about Metro by T-Mobile Broadband Internet Access Services, including questions or concerns about the network practices, performance characteristics, and commercial terms applicable to Metro by T-Mobile’s Broadband Internet Access Services should contact our Customer Care department at www.metrobyt-mobile.com, by calling 1-888-8METRO8 or 611 from your device, or by writing to Metro by T-Mobile, PO Box 601119, Dallas, TX 75360.
+Customers with questions or concerns about Metro by T-Mobile Broadband Internet Access Services, including questions or concerns about the network practices, performance characteristics, and commercial terms applicable to Metro by T-Mobile’s Broadband Internet Access Services should contact our Customer Care department at www.metrobyt-mobile.com, by calling 1-888-8METRO8 or 611 from your device, or by writing to T-Mobile Customer Relations, P.O.
+Box 37380, Albuquerque, NM 87176-7380.
 For information on resolving disputes with Metro by T-Mobile, please review our Terms and Conditions under the heading “Dispute Resolution and Arbitration.”
 Complaints or questions by end-users or edge providers regarding the approval of devices should be mailed to the relevant address above.